 Electrical Apprenticeship Programs: Options and Requirements

-Electricians will need at least a high school diploma or GED prior to enrolling in an electrical apprenticeship program.
-According to the U.S. Department of Labor (www.doleta.gov), apprentices usually need to be at least 18 years old, although some might be able to start as young as 16 years old.
+Electricians need at least a high school diploma or GED to enroll in an electrical apprenticeship program.
+According to the U.S. Department of Labor, apprentices usually need to be at least 18 years old, although some may be able to start at 16 years old.

 Additional requirements for apprentices will be outlined by their sponsor.
-For example, some sponsors look at a student's grades, aptitude test scores and prior work experience before admitting them into the program.
-Apprentices might also be required to fill out an application and interview for the program, a process similar to that of being hired for a job.
+Sponsors look at a student's grades, aptitude test scores, and previous work experience before admitting them into an apprenticeship program.
+Apprentices might also be required to complete an application and interview for the program, a process similar to applying for a job.

 Minimum Training Hours

 According to the U.S. Bureau of Labor Statistics, electrician apprenticeship programs include a minimum of 144 hours of classroom learning, along with 2,000 hours of paid on-the-job training yearly.
-Classroom topics include electrical theory, state and national codes, safety, blueprint reading and power controls.
+Classroom topics may include electrical theory, safety practices, blueprint reading, soldering and communications.